The Latest in Literacy: 2/28/26

 Speaking of NRP, The Sequel… it’s the #1 idea in Chad Aldeman’s list of five things the federal government could do to take action on literacy.

 Chad also continued his series on districts that outperform their demographics.
-His writeup of Worcester, MS had me screaming “Time.
+His writeup of Worcester, MD had me screaming “Time.
 On.
 Text!!!”
 I’m certain it’s key to reading success, and it’s the secret sauce in Worcester.
 The curriculum is built around whole books (Wit & Wisdom).
 The focused practice in home and school: also whole books.

 Hot Topic: Ed Tech Rejection